 The idea: I was scrolling through the Beebole examples (selecting jquery there) and the Example #5, "Dynamic Table", had double rendering in it.
 It was a bit sad when I noticed the columns were pre-defined in the rendering directive and JSON structure was used only for the record rendering:

 As you can see, the rendered table will always have name, food and legs columns, and there is no control by JSON over it.
-Well, a little upgrade and it all gets resolved.

 var ex05 = {